MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-scaleset-network-disks-using-packer-hcl.md

 ## 7. Verify the results

-1. From the output of the `terraform apply` command, you'll see values for the following:
+1. From the output of the `terraform apply` command, you see values for the following:

     - Virtual machine FQDN
     - Jumpbox FQDN